jhpyle/docassemble/_docs/functions.md

 Note that more than one user can be associated with any given interview session.
-Unless server-side encryption prevents it, any user who has the session ID of a session can join that interview by visiting a URL with the `i` and `session` parameters set.
+Unless server-side encryption prevents it, any user who has the session ID of a session can join that interview session by visiting a URL with the `i` and `session` parameters set.
 This will associate the user with the interview session.
 Thus, if an interview session has been joined by more than one user, it will show up